sush0408/wity-cloud-cli/README.md

 * **Multi-namespace service readiness checks, logs, health reports, and TLS automation**
 * Full support for **RKE2**, **Longhorn**, **Traefik**, **Cilium**, **Rancher**, and **KubeVirt**

-## 🌍 About Wityliti

-**[Wityliti Automation & Solutions Pvt.
-Ltd.](https://wityliti.io)** is a forward-thinking, AI-first technology company specializing in:

-### Our Four Core Pillars

-1. **Internet of Things (IoT)**
-   * Smart devices, edge intelligence, remote sensing

-2. **Cyber Security**
-   * AI-enhanced threat detection, zero-trust architectures

-3. **Enterprise SaaS Development**
-   * Scalable platforms for sustainability, ESG, and productivity

-4. **Climate Tech Solutions**
-   * Carbon tracking, energy optimization, circularity engineering

-We fuse artificial intelligence at every layer of the stack to create technology that is smarter, more secure, and sustainable by design.

 ## 🎯 Key Features

 - **🚀 One-Command Deployment**: Complete stack deployment with single commands